bahaidev/textbrowser/README.md

         describing how to use the elements
 1. As with table/array-of-arrays schema, develop schema for outlines (and utilize)!
+1. Develop footnote targeting mechanism to hide/reveal footnotes inline (based on a `data-footnote` attribute or the like).

 ## To-dos (Lower priority)